CruelDrool/WP-phpBB-bridge/README.md

-# WordPress-to-phpBB bridge
+# WordPress-phpBB bridge
 Plugin that is used on [nam-guild.com](https://nam-guild.com) to connect Wordpress (5.x) and phpBB (3.0.14).
 Also includes a sidebar widget for logging onto phpBB.
 The widget is based upon [Mike Jolley's](http://blue-anvil.com) plugin named [Sidebar Login](http://wordpress.org/extend/plugins/sidebar-login/).

 Originally created in 2010, and left alone except for very minor changes.
-Wasn't properly worked on until a few days ago when I decided to finally upgrade to the lastest version of Wordpress.
-With that I needed to update this plugin in order for it to work properly.
+Wasn't properly worked on until one day I decided to upgrade to the lastest version of Wordpress.
+Because of that I needed to update this plugin in order for it to work properly.

 19th of August 2019 I decided to make a proper repository for this plugin.

-For those that feel the need to try it out, the following write up is based upon my notes.
-NB!
-May be flawed since I haven't re-tried any of this since 2010.
+For those that want to try it out, the following write up is based upon my notes. **NB!** May be flawed since I've only re-tried this once since 2010.
 Proceed at your own peril!

 Anyway, here we go:
 1. Have access to a [Founder](https://wiki.phpbb.com/Founder) user on your phpBB so that you gain administrator capabilities automatically when everything is in place.
 2. Use InnoDB as storage engine.
 (I exported, and then edited the exported .sql file so that the tables would be re-inserted into the database using InnoDB).
 3. Best if done on a fresh Wordpress.
 (I did it on a existing one).
 4. Should activate the plugin first (I cheated and did this in the database the first time)
-   1. Go to **Settings** -> **CruelDrool Bridge** for settings.
+   1. Go to **Settings** -> **WordPress-phpBB bridge** for settings.
    2. Set the correct URL and path to phpBB before proceeding.
    3. Activate the Bridge
 5. Re-create the table *wp_users* as a [view](https://mariadb.com/kb/en/library/create-view/) based upon the table *phpbb_users*: